vanshvmehta/markdown-editor/README.md

 save-as, open files outside of this directory.
 These changes won't affect your remote directory, and are just local to your computer.

-We also display the file directory of files you opened/save-as.
+We also display the file directory of files you opened/save-as in the left window.
 You can click on '.txt' and '.md' files inside this tree to open them.

+Enjoy! :)